Stationary measures and random walks on $\tilde{A}_2$-buildings

 \subsection{Reduction when the building is not complete separable}

 We end this introduction by discussing the case where the building $X$ is no longer assumed separable and complete.
-In the paper \cite{le-bars_lecureux_schillewaert23}, we prove that in this situation, the aforementioned results still hold, provided the group $G$ is discrete countable and acts in a non-elementary way.
-More precisely, we prove that if the $\adt$-building $X$ is not assumed separable, there exists $Y \subseteq X$ a sub-building of type $\tilde{A}_2$, which is separable and $G$-invariant.
-The $G$-action on $Y$ is clearly non-elementary.
-We can then, using ultralimits of metric spaces and results of Kleiner and Leeb \cite{kleiner_leeb97} embed $Y$ in a metrically complete $\adt$-building $\hat Y$.
-The metric completion $\bar Y$ naturally sits in this completion: it is separable, metrically complete and endowed with a natural $G$-action by isometries.
-In \cite{le-bars_lecureux_schillewaert23}, we prove that the visual boundary of $\bar Y$ is actually $\bd Y$, therefore there the $G$-action on $\bar Y$ remains non-elementary.
-On the other hand $\bar Y$ is not necessarily a building.
-But a careful look at the proofs here shows that all the results remain true in this setting.
-Specifically, consider the assumptions: \begin{itemize} \item $X$ is a separable metrically complete $\cat$(0) space, such that $\bd X$ can be given the structure of a spherical building of type $A_2$, and $X$ is contained in a (possibly non-separable) metrically complete $\adt$-building $\hat X$. \item The group $G$ is discrete countable, and acts by isometries on $X$ without bounded orbit in $X $ (equivalently, without fixed point) nor finite orbit in $\bd X$. \end{itemize} As explained before, this situation applies when a discrete countable group $G$ acts on any $\adt$-building $X'$, with $X$ being constructed by the reduction arguments above.
+In \cite{le-bars_lecureux_schillewaert23}, we apply a reduction process so that the aforementioned results still hold provided the group $G$ is discrete countable and acts in a non-elementary way.
+More precisely, we prove that if the $\adt$-building $X$ is not assumed separable nor complete, there exists $Y \subseteq X$ a sub-building of type $\tilde{A}_2$, which is separable and $G$-invariant.
+The $G$-action on $Y$ is clearly still non-elementary.
+We can then, using ultralimits of metric spaces, embed $Y$ in a metrically complete $\adt$-building $\hat Y$.
+The metric completion $\bar Y$ belongs to this ultralimit: it is separable, metrically complete and endowed with a natural $G$-action by isometries.
+We can then prove that the visual boundary of $\bar Y$ is actually $\bd Y$, therefore the $G$-action on $\bar Y$ remains non-elementary.
+Although $\bar Y$ is not necessarily a building, the proofs performed here remain true in this setting.
+Specifically, consider the assumptions: \begin{enumerate} \item $X$ is a separable metrically complete $\cat$(0) space, such that $\bd X$ can be given the structure of a spherical building of type $A_2$, and $X$ is contained in a (possibly non-separable) metrically complete $\adt$-building $\hat X$. \item The group $G$ is discrete countable, and acts by isometries on $X$ without bounded orbit in $X $ (equivalently, without fixed point) nor finite orbit in $\bd X$. \end{enumerate} As explained before, this situation applies when a discrete countable group $G$ acts on any $\adt$-building $X'$, with $X$ being constructed by the reduction arguments above.